 Dental Surgery & Your Oral Health

 Dental surgery is a broad term referring to a number of medical procedures involving the teeth and gums.
 If you need dental implants, a wisdom tooth extraction, root canal or something else, we might say you need dental surgery to preserve or improve your oral health.
-At Gladstone Dental, we take a preventive approach to dental care and always strive to recommend the least invasive procedure possible while still effectively resolving dental issues for our patients.
+At Gladstone Dental Centre, we take a preventive approach to dental care and always strive to recommend the least invasive procedure possible while still effectively resolving dental issues for our patients.

 However, in some cases, surgery is necessary.
 A few of the most common dental surgery procedures include: